ShafeeqAhamedS/FMD-Final/file_genration/generate_code/eval/prompt.md

 1. **Load the Dataset**: Load the dataset from a CSV file and validate its structure.
 Always Add './' while reading file
 2. **Preprocess Data**: Apply necessary preprocessing steps (e.g., encoding, scaling, feature engineering) based on the training pipeline.
 3. **Load the Model**: Load a pre-trained model from a file (e.g., `.pkl`, `.joblib`).
-Always Add './' while loading model
+Always Add './' while loading model **Note** : ONLY LOAD MODEL DO NOT ADD CODE TO TRAIN WITH DATA ADDED
 4. **Run Inference**: Select a sample row from the dataset and generate predictions using the loaded model.
 5. **Evaluate the Model**: Compute evaluation metrics (e.g., accuracy, F1-score for classification; MSE, R² for regression).
 6. **Error Handling**: Include robust exception handling for missing data, incorrect data types, or model loading issues.